Algorithms Cater To The Mean – Not The Individual

 I game algorithms for my clients on a daily basis.

-Each individual algorithm, Twitter, Facebook, Google, etc – take your pick, makes it very clear to us the metrics, inputs, interactions and behaviour they like to reward, and then equally, those same metrics they enjoy punishing.
+Each individual algorithm, Twitter, Facebook, Google, etc – take your pick.
+They make it very clear to us the metrics they like to reward, and then equally, those same metrics they enjoy punishing.
+But there is an inherent paradox of big algorithms…

 The dirty little secret which for so long has been plain as day for anyone who bothered to look is that there is really only one metric that matters.
 And this is equally true across all platforms.